allisonharris/Pathfinder/README.md

  - Much of this is based on [_Vanilla_](http://github.com/csswizardry/vanilla) by [Harry Roberts](https://github.com/csswizardry), but my version only contains the base styles that I've needed for my projects so far.

  - I encourage you to check out [Inuit.css](https://github.com/csswizardry/inuit.css) for a more comprehensive framework.

-##SMACSS
- - The file names in the _parts_ folder are taken from [SMACSS](http://smacss.com/) by Jonathan Snook [@snookca](http:www.twitter.com/snookca) , which is an essential read about css architecture.
-He divides his styles into base, layout, modules and states.
-I'll likely abstract it a bit more as I go along, but I think this is a fantastic place to start.

- - SMACSS is much more than simply dividing up and naming files though, so please do yourself a favor and read it.

 ## The [micro clearfix](http://nicolasgallagher.com/micro-clearfix-hack/) & [Normalize](https://github.com/necolas/normalize.css) are both from [Nicolas Gallagher.](https://github.com/necolas)